apache/jena-site/source/documentation/query/spatial-query.md

 This module was first released with Jena 2.11.0.

-It is planned to retire this modukle in favour of a [GeoSPARQL implementation](https://github.com/galbiston/geosparql-jena).
+It is planned to retire this module in favour of a [GeoSPARQL implementation](https://github.com/galbiston/geosparql-jena).

 This is an extension to Apache Jena ARQ, which combines SPARQL and simple spatial query.